martinkiefer/Scotch/Baselines/CUDA/README.md

 # CUDA Baselines
 Our CUDA baselines can be compiled with nvcc.
+Make sure to include Boost.

 For matrix sketches (FAGMS, CM), the syntax is
 ```